marv0/marv0.github.io/pages/about.md

 ### About Me

 Hello, world!👋 I'm Marvin Ogot, an entrepreneur and software engineer based in Nairobi, Kenya.
-Beyond that, I'm a devoted believer and Christian guided by my faith in every aspect of life.
 Welcome to my [blog](/)!

 ### Why This Blog?